LyalinDotCom/Sample-ImageGeneratorWeb/README.md

 A modern web application for AI-powered image generation using Google's Imagen API, built with Next.js and TypeScript.

+> ⚠️ **Note**: This application is a proof of concept and has not been fully tested.
+Some image generation options and parameter combinations may result in API errors or unexpected behavior.
+Please use with appropriate expectations.

 ## Key Capabilities

 - **AI Image Generation**: Generate high-quality images using Google's Imagen 3 API